-\textbf{Results on Visual Knowledge Acquisition} We evaluate Bard's ability in visual knowledge acquisition through tasks of OCR and KIE.
+We evaluate the ability in visual knowledge acquisition through tasks of OCR and KIE.
 The results are shown in Table~\ref{tab:vka_results}.
-We can see that Bard still outperforms other LVLMs by a large margin.
-Note that Bard achieves remarkable success on the KIE task compared with other LVLMs, implying that Bard can recognize characters and aggregate useful information in the image.
-From Table~\ref{tab:vka_results}, Bard consistently achieves strong performance on various OCR and KIE tasks, indicating that Bard can effectively acquire detailed information in the image.
+We can see that API-based models still outperform other LVLMs by a large margin.
+Note that these models achieve remarkable success on the KIE task compared with other LVLMs, implying that API-based models can recognize characters and aggregate useful information in the image.
+From Table~\ref{tab:vka_results}, Claude3-Opus consistently achieves strong performance on various OCR and KIE tasks, indicating that Claude3-Opus is good at acquiring detailed information in the image.